nancynobody/express_dispatcher/README.md

 A fast, minimalistic sms dispatching service using Twilio and Zoom

 ## How it Works
-Originally created for virtual dynamic dispatching of therapists for healthcare workers during the COVID-19 Pandemic.
+Originally created for virtual dynamic dispatching of therapists for healthcare workers in Tallahassee, FL during the COVID-19 Pandemic.
 The healthcare workers ("receivers") can request a session from a therapist ("providers") by texting the Twilio number you set up  and then the software will find an available therapist and text each of them a Zoom link so they can have a virtual session.

 The availability of the service providers (eg. therapists) is also maintained by the software and once they are subscribed (requires admin approval) they can mark themselves as available or unavailable at any time.